Wasps & Wasp Control

 Wasps are not a pest you want to share your home or yard with, but they are easy to control.
 After removing the nests, wasps will typically leave the property and not come back.
 They do not generally re-nest in the same spot more than once.
 The challenging part about wasps is identifying the nest and removing them.

-A professional wasp control service will remove the nest safely and ensure the wasps leave entirely.
+A professional wasp control service in the Beaverton area will remove the nest safely and ensure the wasps leave entirely.
 Attempting to remove a wasp nest yourself will heighten the risk of being swarmed by the whole colony.

 Dangers of Wasps